 Someday soon, I’ll get around to laying out the case for verification to its other sometimes-hostile allies: Those who argue that our energy should be directed at improving the technology rather than wasting time with a low-tech, unsexy chore like verifying output.

 Pay an hour’s attention to the vote-counting debate and you’ll probably hear several myths.
-From defenders of the status quo, you'll hear that the IT security systems of voting-machine companies like ES&S and Command Central are reliably able to stump hackers.
-(That must be why Sony, Anthem, and Target have been begging them to work as their IT security consultants, right?)
+From defenders of the status quo, you'll hear that our municipal clerks' management of our voting machines is able to stump hackers.

 Those myths are easily debunked with a moment’s serious thought.
-All you have to do is raise an eyebrow and a county board supervisor will realize our elections software is not safer with a Minnesota strip-mall voting-machine-service company than our medical records are with Anthem.
-No dedicated League of Women Voters member has blind confidence in the infallibility of an elderly, 32-hours-a-year poll worker--particularly if the LWV member is an elderly, 32-hours-a-year poll worker.
+All you have to do is say " Sony, Anthem, and Target" and a county board supervisor will realize our votes are not safer with a municipal clerk than our credit-card information is with a multi-million dollar corporate IT security program.
+Point out that our elections are run by lightly trained temporary workers who get no more than four days' on-the-job experience every years, and any worried voter will realize we cannot expect perfection from an elderly, 32-hours-a-year poll worker--particularly if the worried voter is an elderly, 32-hours-a-year poll worker.